coleslaw-org/coleslaw/docs/themes.md

 **Every** page uses the `base.tmpl` and fills in the content using either the `post` or `index` templates.
-No important logic should be in *any* template, they are only used to give provide consistent layout.
+No important logic should be in *any* template, they are only used to provide a consistent layout.

 *  `base.tmpl` This template generates the outer shell of the HTML.
    It keeps a consistent look and feel for all pages in the blog.
 The